 As an Army Public Relations Officer you are the communications conduit between the Army and civilian media networks.
 You are critical to the public perception and image of Army and will be required to develop, implement and monitor operational and tactical communication strategies and provide timely advice to all levels of command within Army.
 This is a highly demanding and rewarding Army appointment.

-With your unique understanding of communications and information systems, you’ll ensure the delivery of a complete information service during times of peace, conflict and crisis.
+With your unique understanding of communications, information systems and electronic warfare you’ll ensure the delivery of a complete information service during times of peace, conflict and crisis.
 To apply for this role you will need to apply as a General Service Officer, and while due consideration is given, you aren't guaranteed of being allocated to the Corps of your choice.

 Employment as an Officer in the Royal Australian Corps of Transport offers you a diverse and dynamic career path with opportunities to specialise in all forms of Army transport and logistical operations.
 This includes amphibious operations, bulk road transport or aerial dispatch and delivery operations.
 Get paid to be trained in these highly sought after and competitive skill sets.